wsclayton383/SSBCE/readme.txt

 Super Smash Bros.
 CE
-Beta v0.1
+Beta v0.2
 By theflamingninja21
 TI-84+ CE

 More of a proof of concept than an actual beta, but I figured I should announce this project before I go any further.

 Controls:
+P1
+(P2)

 Arrow keys:		Move, direct attacks, etc.
+(4, 5, 6, 8)

 2nd:			Neutral attack.
 Press down just before 2nd to down smash.
+(^)

 Alpha:		Special attack, which can be cancelled by pressing alpha again.
 Press 				while holding up to recover.
+(/)

 Mode:			Jump.
 I chose not to use up for jump to make up attacks easier to use.
+(tan)

 XT0n:			Shield and dodge.
 Hold to long and your shield will break, and you'll be 			unable to move until it regenerates.
+())

 Clear: Exit.

-y=/window (debug): Enables/disables fps and frameskip display.
+y=/window (debug): Enables/disables fps and frameskip display, and shows hitboxes.

 +,- (debug):	Add,subtract damage.

+Changelog:

+Beta v0.1		Initial release
+Beta v0.2		Added 2nd player.
+Debug now shows hitboxes.